 - How Do I Make a Will or Power of Attorney?

 What Is a Last Will and Testament?

 A will is not effective until your death.
-If you need someone to manage your property while still alive, execute a power of attorney.
+Timing is the main difference between a will and a power of attorney.
+If you need someone to manage your property or help you with decisions while you are still alive, execute a power of attorney.

 What Is a Power of Attorney?

 A power of attorney is a legal document giving someone you name (your agent) the authority to act on your behalf.
 Power of attorney documents only govern when you are alive.

 Two main estate planning tools are a financial power of attorney and a medical power of attorney (also known as a health care directive or living will).
 The power of attorney document appoints an agent or attorney-in-fact to act on financial and medical matters if the principal is incompetent or incapacitated.
 A power of attorney (POA) can even be used for convenience, allowing the agent decision-making authority when the principal travels.

 Without these legal documents in place, if you are mentally or physically unable to make decisions, someone must petition the court for conservatorship or guardianship over your financial and medical affairs.
 This public proceeding requires evidence of your incompetency or incapacity.
 They also look at the fiduciary fitness of the potential guardian and conservator.

 Power of attorney documents vary depending on state law.
 There are many types of power of attorney documents governing when they are effective: